Attendance

 Working with External Agencies

-• Educational Psychologists (EP)
+• Educational Psychologists (EP),

-• Children Social Care Services
+• Children’s Social Care Services,

-• Youth Offending Team (YOT)
+• Youth Offending Teams (YOT).

-Data Protection Act
+Data Protection and Confidentiality

 Students not collected at the end of the day